Your ERP can't handle e-commerce – here's how manufacturers and wholesalers bridge the gap

 From Reybex to Shopware: What your customers see

-Complete product data (including texts, images, prices, inventory, variants), customer data, order status - through the native Reybex-Shopware connector, automatically in real-time or at configurable intervals.
-What the B2B customer sees in the Shopware shop: current inventory, their individual prices, accurate delivery times - without the industrial ERP having to communicate directly with Shopware.
-The Shopware connection runs via a ready-made connector, and the ERP side relies on standard export formats.
+Complete product data (including texts, images, prices, stock levels, variants), customer data, order status — via the native Reybex-Shopware connector, automatically in real time or at configurable intervals.
+What the B2B customer sees in the Shopware shop: current stock, their individual prices, correct delivery times — without the industrial ERP having to communicate directly with Shopware.
+The Shopware connection runs through a ready-made connector, and the ERP side uses standard export formats.

 The industrial ERP remains untouched.
-You don't need an ERP migration project, no new licenses for the existing system, no months-long adaptation projects.
+You do not need an ERP migration project, new licenses for the existing system, or months of customization work.

-Time-to-market in weeks, not years.
-Six weeks to the first visible result, twelve weeks to productive operation are realistic.
+Time to market in weeks, not years.
+Six weeks to the first visible result, twelve weeks to productive operation is realistic.
 No comparison to an ERP migration project that takes 18–24 months.

 Multichannel from day one.
-Reybex brings ready integrations for Amazon, eBay, Otto, and Kaufland in addition to the Shopware connection.
-Inventory, prices, and orders are synchronized across all channels - managed from one system.
+In addition to Shopware connectivity, Reybex also comes with ready-made integrations for Amazon, eBay, Otto and Kaufland.
+Stock, prices and orders are synchronized across all channels — controlled from one system.

-E-commerce processes the industrial ERP doesn’t know.
-Reybex handles processes not foreseen in an industrial ERP: Print shipping labels, return tracking numbers to the shop, process returns, reconcile payments, create pick lists with route optimization.
+E-commerce processes that the industrial ERP does not know.
+Reybex handles processes that are not intended in an industrial ERP: printing shipping labels, sending tracking numbers back to the shop, processing returns, reconciling incoming payments, creating picking lists with route optimization.

 Scalable and ERP-independent.
-If your company grows, the ERP changes, or a second shop is added - Reybex remains the stable e-commerce layer.
-Dependency on the industrial ERP is reduced, not increased.
-If you eventually switch to a more modern ERP, the e-commerce channel doesn't need to be rebuilt.
+If your company grows, the ERP changes or a second shop is added — Reybex remains the stable e-commerce layer.
+Dependence on the industrial ERP is reduced, not increased.
+If you ever move to a more modern ERP, the e-commerce channel does not have to be rebuilt.

-Real-time inventory in the shop.
-No “Please inquire about availability” - but a clear number.
-Reybex takes over the stock from the industrial ERP and forwards it to Shopware.
+Real-time stock in the shop.
+No “Please ask for availability” — just a clear number.
+Reybex takes the stock from the industrial ERP and passes it to Shopware.
 Customer-specific prices after login.
-Not the list price, but the true price for this exact customer - maintained in Reybex, synchronized to Shopware.
-Self-service in the B2B customer portal: Reorders, invoice downloads, delivery status - no call, no email, because the data from Reybex arrives automatically in the shop.
-Relief for the customer service: No more manual order entry, no inventory inquiries, no invoice sending via email.
-Processes that previously ran manually now run automatically.
+Not the list price, but the actual price for exactly this customer — maintained in Reybex, synchronized to Shopware.
+Self-service in the B2B customer portal: repeat orders, invoice download, delivery status — without a call, without an email, because the data from Reybex arrives automatically in the shop.
+Relief for customer service: no more manual order entry, no stock follow-up questions, no invoice sending by email.
+The processes that used to run manually now run automatically.

-When this solution fits - and when not
+When this solution fits — and when it does not

-This two-ERP architecture fits if your industrial ERP lacks documented shop interfaces or if existing interfaces are insufficient for B2C/B2B e-commerce, if you want to build the e-commerce channel without starting a multimillion ERP project, if your customer service currently manually transfers online orders into the ERP, if you plan to service marketplaces alongside the Shopware shop and need centralized control, or if your e-commerce department should operate independently from the IT department.
+This two-ERP architecture is a fit if your industrial ERP has no documented shop interfaces or the existing interfaces are not enough for B2C/B2B e-commerce, if you want to build the e-commerce channel without starting a million-euro ERP project, if your customer service team currently transfers online orders into the ERP manually, if you also want to sell through marketplaces alongside your own Shopware shop and need central control, or if your e-commerce team should be able to operate independently of the IT department.

-It is less suitable if your industrial ERP already provides a complete, stable end-to-end e-commerce integration, if you are planning an ERP change anyway and the timeline is less than twelve months, or if your business model is exclusively B2C with standard pricing lists (meaning no customer-specific prices or terms).
+This solution is less suitable if your industrial ERP already comes with complete, stable e-commerce integration, if you are planning an ERP change anyway and the timing is less than twelve months away, or if your business model is exclusively B2C with standard price lists (that is, no customer-specific prices or terms).

 The two-ERP architecture sounds complex.
-In practice, the opposite is true - because complexity is not increased on the industrial ERP side.
+In practice, the opposite is true — because the complexity on the industrial ERP side is not increased at all.
 The project is divided into three phases:

 Phase 1 (weeks 1–3): Data analysis and interface design.
-What data comes from the industrial ERP?
+Which data comes from the industrial ERP?
 In what format?
 How often?
 What does Reybex need to enrich?
-What will be passed onto Shopware?
-The result is a clear data flow diagram.
+What goes on to Shopware?
+The result is a clear data-flow diagram.

 Phase 2 (weeks 3–8): Reybex setup and Shopware connection.
-Reybex is configured, the Shopware connector activated, product data imported and enriched, price logic set up, test orders played through.
+Reybex is configured, the Shopware connector is activated, product data is imported and enriched, pricing logic is set up, test orders are run.

 Phase 3 (weeks 8–12): ERP connection and go-live.
-The interface with the industrial ERP is set up and tested.
-Inventory flows, orders are synchronized, and the shop goes live.
+The interface to the industrial ERP is set up and tested.
+Stock flows, orders are synchronized, the shop goes live.

 Not: “Can our ERP do e-commerce?” — because you probably already know the answer.

-The answer: Faster than you think.
-With an architecture that respects your existing system, adds an e-commerce-capable layer, and gives your B2B customers what they expect: a shop that works.
+The answer: faster than you think.
+With an architecture that respects your existing system, adds an e-commerce-ready layer and gives your B2B customers what they expect: a shop that works.

 About Commerce Partner

-Commerce Partner facilitates manufacturers and wholesalers in the mid-sized sector in building their digital B2B sales - from strategy to ongoing operations.
-We implement the combination of Reybex and Shopware for companies with industrial ERPs not built for e-commerce.
-From architecture planning through Reybex configuration to Shopware-based B2B customer portals, we build the bridge between your production world and digital sales.
+Commerce Partner supports manufacturers and wholesalers in the mid-market in building digital B2B sales — from strategy to ongoing operations.
+We implement the combination of Reybex and Shopware for companies whose industrial ERP was not built for e-commerce.
+From architecture planning to Reybex configuration to the Shopware-based B2B customer portal, we build the bridge between your production world and your digital sales.

-Contact us - we will show you in an initial compact meeting whether the two-ERP architecture fits your situation and how quickly you can go live.
+Contact us — we will show you in a short initial conversation whether the two-ERP architecture fits your situation and how quickly you can go live.

 About this post: